 8. Extra Virgin Olive oil is extracted from crushed olives via a mechanical process.

-9. Olive oil is used to saute and roast food, dress vegetables, and as a general condiment (it’s extremely popular in places such as Italy, Greece, Spain, France, parts of the Middle East, and the United States).
+9. Extra Virgin Olive oil is used to saute and roast food, dress vegetables, and as a general condiment (it’s extremely popular in places such as Italy, Greece, Spain, France, parts of the Middle East, and the United States).
 We don’t recommend deep frying with extra virgin olive oil.

 Everyday Olive Oil in the US and Italy

 Both my grandparents and parents have told me wonderful stories about harvesting olives on the family farm in southern Italy (see La Cucina Italiana’s guide to regional olive oil) and the process involved to produce both first press olive oil (that is, the first batch of olive oil produced via an old fashioned press; nowadays, most olive oil is produced via continuous centrifugal presses) and extra virgin olive oil.
-I’ve tasted much of the olive oil produced by my family and the olive oil is extremely intense, pungent, bitter, and viscous for everyday use (at least for my American palette; these are not negative oil attributes but just a point about fresh, first cold pressed,extra virgin olive oil and everyday use).
+I’ve tasted much of the olive oil produced by my family and the olive oil is extremely intense, pungent, bitter, and viscous for everyday use (at least for my American palette; these are not negative attributes but just a point about fresh, first cold pressed,extra virgin olive oil and everyday use).
 In our humble view, authentic and fresh extra virgin olive oil is a guild the lily type condiment (maybe to be used with a very ripe, in season, heirloom tomato or drizzled over a freshly baked piece of bread or roasted fish); you wouldn’t want to saute or fry with the aforementioned extra virgin olive oil.
 There are experts who would disagree with me, but just as you wouldn’t consume a tomato salad with a $800 bottle of Barolo you probably don’t want to waste your money dressing your iceberg lettuce with a $60 bottle of extra virgin olive oil from northern Italy.

 In terms of everyday olive oil that can be purchased in most supermarkets in the US, I have a couple of top favorites (note some are not Italian):

 - 365 Everyday Value, Whole Foods Brand